RahimCharania/iAsk_software_installs/README.md

 # iAsk_software_installs

-Local Software installation methods for commonly used softwares.
+Local Software installation methods for commonly used software that are not available on the stack.